nebunebu/DankMaterialShell/core/internal/server/network/API.md

 ## Overview

-The network manager API provides methods for managing WiFi connections, monitoring network state, and handling credential prompts through NetworkManager.
+The network manager API provides methods for managing WiFi connections, monitoring network state, and handling credential prompts through NetworkManager or iwd (and systemd-networkd for ethernet only).
 Communication occurs over a message-based protocol (websocket, IPC, etc.) with event subscriptions for state updates.

 ## API Methods